dotneko/dev-sysadmin/docs/Linux-and-Unix/Using_FTP.md

 ## Transferring directories
 - FTP will not automatically create and transfer directories when using `mput`.
-- Bash script could be created to recursively transfer directories with their contents through FTP... *currently only runs on Bash for Windows with MS FTP.*
+- Here's a bash script that could  recursively transfer directories with their contents through FTP... *currently only runs on Bash for Windows with MS FTP.*
+- N.B.
+It would be better to use `scp` anyway!
+-
 ```
 if [[ "$1" = "help" ]]; then
   echo "Run with ftpcdir.sh <directory> <host address> <username> <password>"